Onion ring snack can be a healthy stack when not fried, but baked. Because onions are one of the healthiest allium foods out there.

 As the Vata body I live in (and the one you learned about above)… I know I would just graze and graze all day, still being hungry, if I ate beans and vegetables all day.

-Protein fills the hunger in a good way and is healthier than sweet and salty snack substitutions that can be empty calories.
+A variety of protein fills the hunger in a good way and provides healthy vitamins that aren’t filler like processed sweet and salty snack substitutions that are empty calories.

 Having a regular, healthier eating plan to stay consistent gives you the best chance for achieving and sustaining an ideal healthy weight and energy that we all desire.

-And these tasty plant-based onion snacks can help you toward your goals! 🎯
+These tasty plant-based onion ring snacks can help you toward your goals! 🎯

 Ingredients